Projection onto the Big Bad Wolf

 Now we turn to those who dislike Catholicism mostly because of their baggage—that is, their unresolved psychological issues.

-Some non-Catholic Christians routinely advocate angry, hateful behavior.
+Some Christians routinely advocate angry, hateful behavior.
 And if they see any vice among individual Catholics they arguably project their own anger – and other shortcomings – onto Catholicism as a whole.
-This type of Christian is self-perceived as genuine while Catholics are seen as invalid.
+This type of Christian is self-perceived as genuine and true while Catholics are deemed invalid.

-The self-righteous Christian is often eager to get embroiled in long, heated messaging wars over specific points of doctrine.
-All too often the ideal of loving within the mystical body of Christ gets twisted into something more like negative attention seeking—or shall we say, spoiling for a fight.
+The self-righteous Christian may try to engage others in heated messaging wars over specific points of doctrine.
+With these individuals, the ideal of loving within the mystical body of Christ gets twisted into something more like negative attention seeking, stemming from an unresolved personal issue.

-Individuals and groups from non-US nations, for instance, often single out the US as the Big Bad Wolf, as if other nations aren’t acting in their own self interest, and perhaps less humanely than the US.
+For instance, individuals and groups from non-US countries often single out the US as the Big Bad Wolf, as if other nations aren’t acting in their own self interest and, perhaps, less humanely than the US.

-If the psi perceptions of alleged psychics critical of Catholicism were from God, these impressions, insights and intuitions would be accurate and used for the common good.
-But sometimes we find in people with alleged psi abilities a haughty kind of arrogance.
-Little or no attempt is made to verify their truth claims, which are sometimes boldly proclaimed through the media.
-And the possibility of “analytic overlay” remains unchecked.
-Analytic overlay is a concept used in Remote Viewing but it could apply to psi in general.
+If the perceptions of alleged psychics critical of Catholicism originate from God, it seems that their impressions, insights and intuitions would be accurate and applied to the common good.
+But often with alleged psychics we find arrogance, self-absorption, hypocrisy and really moronic science.
+Little or no attempt is made to verify their claims, even though boldly proclaimed through the media.
+And the possibility of analytic overlay remains unchecked.
+Analytic overlay is a concept used by Remote Viewers but it could apply to the general idea of psi.

-In fact, some psychics seem so entrenched in their paranormal, imaginative, deluded or perhaps pretend world that they have no appreciation for Catholic mysticism.
+Some psychics seem so entrenched in their paranormal, imaginative, deluded or perhaps pretend world that they show no appreciation for Catholic mysticism.
 The self-important psychic knows best.
-And that is all.
+And that’s all.
 Most mature Catholics, however, don’t flaunt or advertise their spiritual gifts for profit or self-aggrandizement.
-Along these lines, St. Paul says that any such gifts are utterly meaningless without true, unselfish love.
+St. Paul says that any such gifts are meaningless without true, unselfish love.

 Fallen Away Catholics

-These individuals might be quite happy with their new path for their entire lives.
-Memories of Catholicism could conjure up combined feelings of familial coercion, boredom, etc. No wonder they would dislike Catholicism as adults.
-Quite possibly they’ve never been consciously aware of the Holy within the Church.
-And if they once did experience the Holy within Catholicism, bad memories and new interests could combine to replace their memory of their positive Catholic experiences.
+These individuals might remain happy with their newly chosen path for their entire lives.
+And memories of Catholicism might only serve to conjure up negative feelings of familial coercion, boredom, and so on.
+No wonder they’d dislike Catholicism as adults.
+Quite possibly they never felt the Holy within the Church.
+And if they once did, bad memories and new interests, together, could trump their recollection of positive Catholic spirituality.

-The parable in Mark 4:2-9 of seeds variously planted on a path, rocks, thorns and good soil comes to mind:
+The parable in Mark 4: 2-9 of seeds planted on a path, rocks, thorns and good soil seems to apply here:

 In his teaching he said, “Listen!
 A farmer went out to plant his seed.
 He scattered the seed on the ground.
 Some fell on a path.
 Birds came and ate it up.
 Some seed fell on rocky places, where there wasn’t much soil.
 The plants came up quickly, because the soil wasn’t deep.
 When the sun came up, it burned the plants.
 They dried up because they had no roots.
 Other seed fell among thorns.
 The thorns grew up and crowded out the plants.
 So the plants did not bear grain.
 Still other seed fell on good soil.
 It grew up and produced a crop 30, 60, or even 100 times more than the farmer planted.”
 Then Jesus said, “Those who have ears should listen.”

-But let’s not jump to conclusions or unfairly generalize.
+But let’s not jump to conclusions nor generalize unfairly.
 No doubt many who leave Catholicism continue to experience God in their lives.
-And many may be on an extremely healthy path, according to God’s plan.
-Some Catholics might stop going to church simply because the Mass no longer speaks to them or because the demands of work conflict with their desire to attend.
-In their heart, mind and soul, however, these individuals might still see themselves as true Catholics or, at least, as God-fearing persons.²
+And many could be on an extremely healthy path, according to God’s plan.
+Some Catholics might stop attending Mass simply because it no longer speaks to them.
+Or maybe it’s something as simple as vocational demands conflicting with a desire to attend.
+In their heart, mind and soul, however, these individuals still see themselves as true Catholics or, at least, as God-fearing persons.